bsamirtha/House-Price-Prediction-System/README.md

 # House-Price-Prediction-System
 House price prediction in Bangalore is crucial for informed investment decisions, helping buyers and investors navigate the dynamic real estate market.
 Accurate predictions support urban planning and policy-making, ensuring sustainable development in one of India's fastest-growing cities.House prices in Bangalore are growing rapidly, driven by the city's booming IT industry and increasing demand for residential properties.
-The real estate market has seen significant appreciation rates, making it a hotspot for both investors and homebuyers.In this project, we aim to predict the prices of houses in Bengaluru.
+The real estate market has seen significant appreciation rates, making it a hotspot for both investors and homebuyers.In this project, my aim to predict the prices of houses in Bengaluru.

 # Dataset:
  https://www.kaggle.com/amitabhajoy/bengaluru-house-price-data